jrue/web-template/readme.md

 Web Template
 ============

 This is a simple web starter project that includes Bootstrap, jQuery, and D3.
 I will add a separate repository with individual template styles later.
-This template uses build and watch Grunt tasks to staging and testing a website.
-The build folder will be in `dist` and source files in `src`.
+This template uses build and watch Grunt tasks to stage and test a website.
+The build folder will be generated in `dist` and source files in `src`.

 ## Installation Instructions

 **1. Install Node**

-To install this template system, you first install Node/NPM on your computer.
+To install this template system, you first need to install Node/NPM on your computer.
 The LTS version is recommended.

 [https://nodejs.org/en/](https://nodejs.org/en/)

 **2. Clone repository**

 Next, clone this repository using the Terminal program on your Mac (command line).
-It is recommended to change your directory using the `cd` command, to a location where you want to serve and work on your project. i.e. `cd ~/Desktop` before running the command below.
+It is recommended to change your directory using the `cd` command to a location where you want to serve and work on your project. i.e. `cd ~/Desktop` before running the command below.

 ```
 $ git clone https://github.com/jrue/web-template.git